PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 ## UI notifications after submitting

+During default Image setting configuration, the notification is prompted as error: <br>
+_By default, all images settings are already installed in your store.
+Do not delete them, you will need it!_

 After the invalid set of the configuration in this page, for all the input text fields, the UI is prompting the error: <br>
 _There are 3 errors.<br>
 The name field is invalid.<br>